vsivsi/meteor-file-collection/README.md

 );
 ```

-**Deprecation notice:** Through version 0.1.14, the global `FileCollection` object was called `fileCollection` (with lowercase "f").
-This will still work until version v0.3.0, after which it will be removed.

 **Note:** The same `FileCollection` call should be made on both the client and server.

 `name` is the root name of the underlying MongoDB gridFS collection.
 If omitted, it defaults to `'fs'`, the default gridFS collection name.
 Internally, three collections are used for each `FileCollection` instance:

-*     `[name].files` - This is the collection you actually see when using fileCollection
+*     `[name].files` - This is the collection you actually see when using file-collection
 *     `[name].chunks` - This collection contains the actual file data chunks.
 It is managed automatically.
 *     `[name].locks` - This collection is used by `gridfs-locks` to make concurrent reading/writing safe.

 `FileCollection` is a subclass of `Meteor.Collection`, however it doesn't support the same `[options]`.
 Meteor Collections support `connection`, `idGeneration` and `transform` options.
-Currently, fileCollection only supports the default Meteor server connection, although this may change in the future.
+Currently, file-collection only supports the default Meteor server connection, although this may change in the future.
 All `_id` values used by `FileCollection` are MongoDB style IDs.
 The Meteor Collection transform functionality is unsupported in `FileCollection`.

 Here are the options `FileCollection` does support: